 Regarding the protection of future GSO EESS (passive) sensors, a footnote in article 5 will require coordination between a FSS network and a notified GSO EESS network when the orbital separation between the GSO EESS space station and the FSS space station is less than 1.8 degrees.

+Regarding protection of EESS (passive) sensors, studies have demonstrated that the FSS earth station antenna size has only a minimal impact on the results.
+It is then proposed to consider FSS earth station size as small as 2.4 m.

 ARTICLE 5